Adron/VidStreamHacking/README.md

 This is a repo of notes and related things per my Twitch streaming.
 I'll keep an index of the particular files listed here in this README.md.

-* [Startup Checklist](start-checklist.md) - The checklist I go through as part of the routine for kick starting the stream.
 * [Recording Gear / Hardware](hardware.md) - Gear I specifically use for my stream.
 * [Advocate](advocate.md) - Where to tell people about what you're coding on your stream.
 * [Music](music.md) - Music streaming services that'll help keep your audio from being muted by Twitch/YouTube, etc.